Online AM Guide

 Midway Checks and Final Checks

-Twice during the training program, I will gauge your FM preparedness one-on-one, once partway through the program and once at the very end of the semester.
-In the past, this just means we sit down for 10 minutes or so in the AM studio and you'll demonstrate the basics of how to run a show (how to use the mics, how to use the CD players, how to use the turntables, how to cue tracks, what to say, etc.) This is super low stress, and if you've been working through the AM shows with your co-host and asking good questions, you'll be fine.
+Twice during the training program, the AMPD will gauge your FM preparedness one-on-one, once partway through the program and once at the very end of the semester.
+In the past, this just means you'll sit down for 10 minutes or so in the AM studio and you'll demonstrate the basics of how to run a show (how to use the mics, how to use the CD players, how to use the turntables, how to cue tracks, what to say, etc.) This is super low stress, and if you've been working through the AM shows with your co-host and asking good questions, you'll be fine.

 Format